How to make a pyramid.

 How to make a model Louvre gallery.

-In this craft project, you will be making a realistic miniature version of the Louvre in Paris.
+In this craft project, you will be making a realistic miniature version of the Louvre museum in Paris.
 This is a great little project which requires the minimum amount of materials.
-It is very easy and would be ideal for a school art project either on France's art and culture or the Louvre art gallery, It is quite complicated as there is a lot of marking out and cutting out to do, which may take time.
+It is very easy and would be ideal for a school art project either on France's art and culture or the Louvre art gallery However there is a lot of marking out and cutting out to do, which may take time.
 You will be using scissors or a craft knife so it may require adult supervision.

 Parent supervision required !!.